 Customer advocacy must be integrated into a company's strategic goals and measured through customer satisfaction, retention and profitability.

-The Customer Advocate
+We Can Be The Customer Advocate

 A facilitator connecting customers and the company trained in cross-functional roles.
 This person is empowered to provide customers with assistance in all areas of the business.
 The role of the customer advocate is as follows:

-Customer Advocacy Programs
+We Can Develop Impactful Customer Advocacy Programs

 A customer advocacy program must encompass a structured methodology that can be quickly and easily implemented, follows a consistent well-defined proven process and one where the results are measurable.
 Some of the features of the program include:

-When to Engage a Customer Advocate
+When to Engage Us As A Customer Advocate

 There are many reasons for a company to engage a customer advocate in a specific target customer account.
 Proactive engagement with healthy accounts is always recommended, prior to any issues that may arise.
 This scenario creates a win-win vendor-client relationship and establishes open dialog, trust and strong customer loyalty.
 Engagement with a client when they are experiencing a problem is considered reactive engagement, but an important way to address outstanding issues rapidly.
 In this mode, you typically are able to transition a bad or critical situation into one that achieves a positive outcome.